Marine Science Graduate Program Master of Arts or Master of Science in Marine Science

 - In addition to all program admission requirements listed above, international student applicants must meet the JU Admissions requirements as outlined under International Students.

-Program is designed to be completed in approximately two-years of full-time study, but may be completed in a part-time manner if done within 7 years of starting first graduate course.
-Only six (6) semester hours of marine science-related graduate work can be transferred from another regionally accredited institution and applied to the MA in Marine Science at JU.
+The program is designed to be completed in two years for full-time graduate students but may be completed in a part-time manner if done within 7 years of starting first graduate course.
+Students must take a core 4-course sequence and complete a proposal for their thesis research topic, or design a laboratory experience in conjunction with a graduate advisor.
+Thesis research is conducted through the next year, culminating in oral and written presentation of a thesis.
+Only six (6) semester hours of marine science-related graduate work can be transferred from another regionally accredited institution and applied to the MS/MA in Marine Science at JU.

 All students shall maintain continuous enrollment in the graduate program until all degree requirements are met.
 If a student receives lower than a B in a core course, the student may retake one course.
 Two courses with grades below "B" (3.0) can result in the student being removed from the graduate program.
 Students are encouraged to complete their degree requirements within three years.